This set of Geotechnical Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Atomic and Molecule Bonds”.

 2. Atoms in one molecule bonding to atom in another molecule are called ____________

 c) Hydrogen bond

 d) Electrostatic bond

-Explanation: The bonding takes between two different molecules rather than same hence it is called as secondary valence bond.
+Explanation: The bonding takes between two different molecules rather than the same hence it is called a secondary valence bond.

 Explanation: Covalent bond, heterpolar pond, ionic pond and co-ordinate bond are the five types of primary valence bond.

 4. Which of the following bond is considered to be strongest?

 c) Ionic bond